 Child care has been, and continues to be, a top issue for a quarter (24%) of military family respondents.
-Further, it is recognized as a critical issue by the Department of Defense for all military families.^{1,2} The inability to access affordable, quality child care is a barrier to military spouse employment, which also impacts the financial well-being of military families,^{3,4} particularly during this past year with the impact of COVID-19 on schools and child care centers.
+Further, it is recognized as a critical issue by the Department of Defense for all military families.
+1,2 The inability to access affordable, quality child care is a barrier to military spouse employment, which also impacts the financial well-being of military families, 3,4 particularly during this past year with the impact of COVID-19 on schools and child care centers.
 Active-duty family respondents, however, have noted some possible solutions that can help ease some of the barriers to accessing child care.

-Ability to Find Child Care Active-duty Family Respondents with a Child Care Need to find child care that works for their situation; however, that number falls to 19% for respondents with a special needs child.

 Most active-duty family respondents have children under the age of 18 (80%) at home, and among those, 65% need child care at least some of the time.
+Of those with a need, 23% reported always being able to find child care that works for their situation; however, that number falls to 19% for respondents with a special needs child.

-Of those with a need, 23% reported always being able active-duty military family respondents in lower income brackets had greater difficulty accessing child care, respondents across all income levels reported child care was a need that was often out of their grasp.
+In line with 2019 MFLS findings, child care costs continue to be a concern.
+Of those active-duty family respondents who reported being financially stressed and have a need for child care, out-of-pocket child care costs are the most commonly reported contributor to financial stress (31%).
+Unfortunately, having a higher level of income does not solve the whole problem.
+Although active-duty military family respondents in lower income brackets had greater difficulty accessing child care, respondents across all income levels reported child care was a need that was often out of their grasp.
 Child care expenses remain a top barrier to spouse employment, with 34% of active-duty spouse respondents who are not working but need to work stating "child care is too expensive."
 Furthermore, child care accessibility and affordability impacts female active-duty service members to a greater degree than their male peers.
 One-third (33%) of female active-duty service members ranked "lack of child care" among their top five military life issues, compared to only 15% of male active-duty peers.
 There were also differences by branch, with a greater proportion of respondents associated with the Navy and Marine